Akhilesh-RCL-Kesavan/Akhilesh-RCL-Kesavan.github.io/index.md

 The most intriguing concept of life for me is modularity.
 What began as curiosity and excitement about the concept upon first hearing about Google's project ARA (RIP), now fascinates me with its abundance in nature.
 I wish to develop and maintain this ability to develop what appear to be small individual components that can be mixed and matched to generate something greater than themselves.

-To quickly summerize, I am an hopeful biologist, part-time photographer, gamer(#DreamOG), knower of things, admirer of wibbly wobbly timey wimey stuff but most importantly DON'T BLINK!!!!
+To quickly summerize, I am an hopeful biologist, part-time photographer, gamer (#DreamOG), knower of things, admirer of wibbly wobbly timey wimey stuff and most importantly DON'T BLINK!!!!